rerun-io/rerun/docs/content/getting-started/cpp.md

 FetchContent_Declare(rerun_sdk URL https://github.com/rerun-io/rerun/releases/download/prerelease/rerun_cpp_sdk.zip) # TODO(#3962): update link
 FetchContent_MakeAvailable(rerun_sdk)
 ```
-This will download a bundle with pre-built Rerun C static libraries for most desktop platforms, all Rerun C++ sources and headers, as well as CMake build instructions for them.
+This will download a bundle with pre-built Rerun C static libraries for most desktop platforms,
+all Rerun C++ sources and headers, as well as CMake build instructions for them.
+By default this will in turn download & build [Apache Arrow](https://arrow.apache.org/)'s C++ library which is required to build the Rerun C++.
+See [Install arrow-cpp](../howto/arrow-cpp-install) to learn more about this step and how to use an existing install.

 Currently, Rerun SDK works with C++17 or newer, so you need to add this property to your target:
 ```cmake